Westlake

 In addition to theatrical roles, Jordan has also enjoyed many performance opportunities as an ensemble member.
 She has performed at the Hollywood Bowl several times with Andrea Bocelli, and most recently in Everybody Rise!
 A Sondheim Celebration, where she accompanied Broadway legends including Patti LuPone, Sierra Boggess, and Sutton Foster.

-Miley Nguyen - Show Choir for Kids (K-5), Music Theory Junior (K-5)
+Annie Wang - Music Theory Junior (K-5)

 Gavin Valladares - Rock Band (6-12), Worship Band Beginner (K-5)